MicrosoftDocs/azure-devops-docs/docs/work/backlogs/remove-delete-work-items.md

 > * What permissions are required to delete work items and test artifacts

 >[!NOTE]
->**Feature availability:** The following features are available from Team Services (cloud service) or from the web portal of the listed on-premises TFS version or a later version.
+>**Feature availability:** The following features are available from VSTS (cloud service) or from the web portal of the listed on-premises TFS version or a later version.
 Those not annotated are available from all platforms and versions.
 Visit the [Visual Studio Downloads page](https://www.visualstudio.com/downloads/download-visual-studio-vs) to get the latest TFS update.
 Additional resources may be required as annotated.
 To determine your platform or TFS version, see [Provide product and content feedback](../../provide-feedback.md#platform-version)

 You only have access to those actions that are supported on your platform and for which you have permissions.
 If you are a member of the Contributors group (anyone who has been added as a team member) or Project Administrators groups, you have access to the following features.
 For a simplified view of permissions assigned to built-in groups, see [Permissions and access](../../security/permissions-access.md).